 - Used in plants where there is no standby capacity.

 - Used in plants where there are critical loads.

 - It is used in Petroleum Refineries.

-Thus, in this article, we had an overview of a deaerator.
-Basically, it is an appliance used to remove excess oxygen, carbon dioxide and other gases that are present inside the feed water supplied to the boiler.
-Apart from this, we had also learned how does a deaerator system work, different types, advantages, disadvantages, and applications.
-Here is a question for the readers, what is deaerator pegging? and What is deaerator water?
+Thus, this article gives an overview of a deaerator.
+Generally, this appliance is used to eliminate excess oxygen, carbon dioxide and other gases that are present inside the feed water supplied to the boiler.
+And also we have learned how does a deaerator system work, different types, advantages, disadvantages, and applications.
+Here is a question for you, what is deaerator pegging? and What is deaerator water?